Go back

 Rezonate simplifies compliance tasks by enabling Admins to easily confirm that each user has the correct access rights for their job, providing much-needed visibility over access journeys and the IAM map for confident real-time detection, response, and security.

-Rezonate easily categorize and highlights dormant identities across the identity fabric – from workforce identities no longer active, to machine identities such as roles and access keys.
+Rezonate easily categorizes and highlights dormant identities across the identity fabric – from workforce identities no longer active, to machine identities such as roles and access keys.

-In addition to that, Rezonate enables simple a flow to review access of specific subsets or groups of identities based on specific attributes, such as:
+In addition to that, Rezonate enables simple a flow to review access to specific subsets or groups of identities based on specific attributes, such as:

 • Identities that have Administrative privileges and can access SaaS applications such as Salesforce

-• Identities that did not login for more than 30 days and can access specific service on the cloud provider such as RDS in AWS
+• Identities that did not logged-in for more than 30 days and can access specific services on the cloud provider such as RDS in AWS

 Rezonate’s Identity Centric for Access Review